NOW Registering and accepting abstracts: 17th annual SC INBRE Science Symposium – Sat, Feb 21, USC Columbia (Abstracts due Jan 23!!!)

 (803) 216-3823 | Email

-The USC Functional Genomics Core offers state-of-the-art technologies and services supporting genomics, transcriptomics, epigenomics and functional genomics research projects.
+The Functional Genomics Core Facility offers state-of-the-art resources and solutions for conducting genomics, transcriptomics, epigenomics and functional genomics projects.

 For more info, contact: